IDilantha/POS-Maven-HibernateJPA/README.md

-# Point of Sale System with Maven and Native HibernateJPA
+# Point of Sale System with Maven and HibernateJPA

 Getting Started